3mdeb/96boards-docs-wiki/DragonBoard™-410c-Linux-Install.md

 ***

-## Mac OSX Host
+## Mac OS X Host

-This section show how to install the Linaro based Debian operating system to your DragonBoard™ 410c using a Mac OS X host computer.
+This section show how to install the Linaro based Debian operating system to your DragonBoard™ 410c using the SD Card method on a Mac OS X host computer.
+***

 - [**Step 1**: Prepare MicroSD card]()
 - [**Step 2**: Find SD Card Device name]()